-The target collection is specified through a URL, and query operations such as filter, sort, paging, and projection are specified as system query options provided as query options.
-The names of all system query options are prefixed with a dollar (\$) character.
+The target collection is specified through a URL, and query operations such as filter, sort, paging, and projection are specified as system query options optionally prefixed with a dollar (\$) character.
+4.01 Services MUST support case-insensitive system query option names specified with or without the \$ prefix.
+Clients that want to work with 4.0 services MUST use lower case names and specify the \$ prefix.